Learning to Ignore Adversarial Attacks: Modeling

 The two components are trained together to optimize predicted label accuracy as well as loss associated with the predicted rationale.
 In an unsupervised scenario, this loss punishes the norm of the predicted rationale, encouraging sparsity on the (heuristic) assumption that a sparse rationale is more interpretable.
 In this study, we rather consider the supervised scenario, where we punish $\hat{\vect{r}}$'s error with respect to a ground-truth rationale $\vect{r}$.
 However, we find empirically that the rationale sparsity objective is useful in combination with the rationale supervision objective, leading to the following joint objective function using cross-entropy loss $\CEL$ with hyperparameter weights $\lambda_1$ and $\lambda_2$:

 \paragraph{Adversarial training with rationale supervision.} To introduce rationale supervision, we augment the training set with attacked examples on a one-to-one basis with original examples, similar to adversarial training.
 Moreover, we can change the ground-truth rationale to reflect the desired behavior for the model.
 We consider two options for this new ground-truth $\vect{r}$: (1) a binary indicator of whether a token is adversarial or not (\dataaugwithnatokens), and (2) the human-annotated rationale (\dataaugwithhuman), which also filters adversarial tokens.
+Table~\ref{tab:supervision} contains an example illustrating the distinction between \dataaugwithnatokens and \dataaugwithhuman

-Table~\ref{tab:models} shows all the combinations of setups that we use in our study.
-For each of these setups, We test one rationale model using independent BERT modules for $g$ and $f$, and one using independent \roberta modules for both.
-We present additional implementation details in the appendix.
+Table~\ref{tab:models} summarizes all the combinations of setups that we use in our study.
+For each of these setups, we test one rationale model using independent BERT modules for $g$ and $f$, and one using independent \roberta modules for both.
+We present additional implementation details in Appendix~\ref{appendix:implementation}.

 Taken together, these conditions address our three research questions: (1) Is adversarial training via rationale supervision more effective than via attacked examples?
 (2) Does training the model to emulate human explanation make it intrinsically more robust to attacks?
 (3) Do human explanations improve upon adversarial training with non-attack tokens as rationale supervision?